-Slideshow Images 3-9 Courtesy of R. Jeff Slavin, PhD
+Slideshow Images Courtesy of John House, PhD

 The Appalachian Psychoanalytic Society (APS) is a local chapter of Division 39 (Society for Psychoanalysis and Psychoanalytic Psychology) of the American Psychological Association with a primary mission to serve the educational and collegial needs of psychoanalytic psychotherapists in East Tennessee and western North Carolina.
 In addition, our mission is to promote, inform, and educate members of our community concerning psychoanalytic ideas and values.